rlp10/svtest/README.md

 Roadmap
 -------

-- Commandline arguments could be developed in order to specify the host and port number of the server

 - Commandline arguments for the client so that you can connect from a different host onto any port